hunterhax1710/TMJC_Adw1re/README.md

 5 ad-windows pop up alongside a calculator app and the 3 other auto.run instances.
 NOTE: The downloaded adware have similar functions to main adware.exe just without the calculator app.

 This will create a semi-immortal state, where even if you delete one adware.exe the others will redownload it back.
-Even if Windows Registry
+While Windows Registry
-Key is deleted, it root app aka the adware.exe is not deleted it will re-establish itself back into the registry.
+Key being deleted stops it from running in startup, if the root app aka the adware.exe is not deleted it will re-establish itself back into the registry.

 # *Windows Registry Locations:*
 - Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run